Qakare Ibi: Internal structures

 On the north side of the edifice, Jéquier found an 8 m long limestone-clad corridor leading down with an inclination of 25° to a large granite portcullis.
 Behind this portcullis lay the king's burial chamber.
 Both the corridor and the walls of the burial chamber were inscribed with the last known instance of the Pyramid Texts.
-The texts seem to have been directly inscribed for Ibi rather than appropriated by him.
+The texts seem to have been directly inscribed for Ibi rather than appropriated by him, although the possibility of the texts being rescribed can not be ruled out.
 Jéquier judged the quality of the inscriptions as "very average".
 Furthermore, the placement of the spells appears relatively indiscriminate.
 The burial chamber's ceiling was flat and decorated with stars.
 It was probably made of a single 5 m long block of Tura limestone now missing.
 Today a large block of concrete protects the chamber.

 On the west side of the burial chamber is a false door and a huge granite block on which once stood the sarcophagus of the king.
 On the east side there is a serdab for the statue of the Ka of the deceased.